-- The actuarial cost method used to develop the benchmarks will be the Entry Age Normal (EAN) actuarial cost method. - The long-term annual investment rate of return assumption will be 7.50% net of investment expenses. - The actuarial value of assets will be determined by recognizing the annual differences between actual and expected market value of assets over a five-year period, beginning with the June 30, 2014 actuarial valuation. - Prior to the June 30, 2014 valuation, the differences between actual and expected market value of assets were recognized over a seven-year period.
-For the June 30, 2014 valuation, all thencurrent deferred gains and losses will be recognized immediately, and the initial new five-year period will begin immediately thereafter.
+- The actuarial cost method used to develop the benchmarks will be the Entry Age Normal (EAN) actuarial cost method. - The long-term annual investment rate of return assumption will be: - o Effective with the June 30, 2013 valuation date, 7.50% net of investment expenses. - Effective with the June 30, 2017 valuation date, reduced by 0.10% (10 basis points) from the immediate prior actuarial valuation, as long as the following conditions are met: - The actual rate of return for the fiscal year ending with the current valuation date exceeds the assumed rate of return from the immediate prior actuarial valuation, and - The assumed rate of return does not decrease below 7.00% net of investment expenses. - The actuarial value of assets will be determined by recognizing the annual differences between actual and expected market value of assets over a five-year period, beginning with the June 30, 2013 actuarial valuation. - Prior to the June 30, 2013 valuation, the differences between actual and expected market value of assets were recognized over a seven-year period.
+For the June 30, 2013 valuation, all thencurrent deferred gains and losses will be recognized immediately, and the initial new five-year period will begin immediately thereafter.

-The employer contribution rates determined in an annual actuarial valuation will be at least sufficient to satisfy the annual normal cost of the System and amortize the UAAL as a level dollar amount over a period not to exceed 20 years (for the UAAL as of the June 30, 2014 valuation date, and for each successive year of gains and losses incurred in years following the June 30, 2014 valuation date).
+The employer contribution rates determined in an annual actuarial valuation will be at least sufficient to satisfy the annual normal cost of the System and amortize any UAAL as a level dollar amount over a period not to exceed 20 years.
 However in no event shall the employer contributions be less than \$0.